 We represent independent power producers, funds, and other strategic and financial investors in bids for, and acquisitions of, power plants and related energy infrastructure in the U.S. and abroad.
 We also actively represent acquirors and sellers in other projects and infrastructure industries, including natural resources, telecommunications, transportation, broadband, sports facilities, and water, among others.
 Through our attorneys in Mexico, we have played a key role in the privatization of natural gas transportation, distribution and storage systems, railroads, and shipping ports.

 We represent governments, debtors, sponsors, operators, lenders and acquirors in connection with the restructuring of distressed projects – whether the source of the problem stems from difficulties with contracting parties or other changes in economic, operating or financing assumptions.
 Our work involves all aspects of projects in difficulty, including enforcement or restructuring of key operating agreements (e.g., supply and off-take contracts) and financing documentation.
 Our Projects Practice Group works hand-in-hand with our firm’s nationally renowned Bankruptcy and Business Restructuring Practice Group.

-Leaders in our field, the experience and experience of our Projects Practice Group attorneys reflects our Firm’s core commitment to practice breadth, practice depth and service excellence:
+Leaders in our field, the experience of our Projects Practice Group attorneys reflects our Firm’s core commitment to practice breadth, practice depth and service excellence: